Setting Up Relationship Management

 Managing your contacts and having a strategy in place to identify, attract, and retain customers will help optimise your business and increase customer satisfaction.
 Using a good contact management system will also help you create and maintain relationships with your customers.
 Communication is the key to these relationships.
 Being able to tailor communication with potential and existing customers, vendors, and business partners according to their needs, is necessary for companies to succeed.
 Establishing a strategy and defining how your company uses contact information is a primary step.
 This information will be viewed by many different groups in your company, so having a good system in place will help everyone be more productive.

-You set up the marketing and contact management from the Marketing Setup window.
-To open the Marketing Setup window, choose the icon, enter Marketing Setup, and then choose the related link.
+You set up the marketing and contact management from the Marketing Setup page.
+To open the Marketing Setup page, choose the icon, enter Marketing Setup, and then choose the related link.

-Automatically Copying Specific Information from the Contact Companies to the Contact Persons
+Automatically Copying Specific Information from Contact Companies to Contact Persons

-When you modify one of these fields on the contact company card, the program will automatically modify the field on the contact person card (unless you have manually modified the field on the contact person card).
+When you modify one of these fields on the contact company card, application will automatically modify the field on the contact person card (unless you have manually modified the field on the contact person card).

 Using Predefined Defaults on New Contacts

 You can decide that the application automatically assigns a specific language code, territory code, salesperson code, and country/region code as defaults to each new contact you create.
-You can also enter a default sales cycle code that the program automatically assigns to each new opportunity you create.
+You can also enter a default sales cycle code that application automatically assigns to each new opportunity you create.

 The inheritance of fields overwrites the default values you have set up.
-For example, if you have set up English as the default language, but the contact company's language is German, the program will automatically assign German as the language code for the contact persons recorded for that company.
+For example, if you have set up English as the default language, but the contact company's language is German, application will automatically assign German as the language code for the contact persons recorded for that company.

 Automatically Recording Interactions